OPS-E2E-PPE/VBA-Docs/api/Project.Project.HasPassword.md

+> [!NOTE]
- **Note**  Project can open project files stored in an ODBC database that have a password, but cannot save files to a database.
+> Project can open project files stored in an ODBC database that have a password, but cannot save files to a database.

 ## Example